dspringuel-va/blog-posts/devops-handbook/README.md

 #### Create application logging telemetry that helps production
 *What*

-Logging telemetry is events that contains some interesting piece of information along with a timestamp.
+Logging telemetry is events that contain some interesting pieces of information along with a timestamp.
 There are many levels of logging:

 Debug: Could be anything that happens in the system.
-Most of the time, this logging helps debugging system issues.
+Most of the time, this logging helps to debug system issues.

 Info: Actions that are either user-driven or system specific.

 Warn: Conditions that could potentially become error, like a database call that takes longer than normal.

-Error: Information mostly about internal failures, like API call failures or internal errors
+Error: Information mostly about internal failures, like API call failures or internal errors.

 Fatal: Information that tells us that the program must terminate.